mayranihal/Media-Tracker/README.md

 https://team17-mylist.herokuapp.com/user

-MyList is a website where users can keep track of the media they consume.
+Media Tracker is a website where users can keep track of the media they consume.

 ## Login credentials